Characterizing finite groups whose order supergraphs satisfy a connectivity condition: Introduction

-Let $\Gamma$ be an undirected and simple graph.
-The {\it vertex connectivity} $\kappa(\Gamma)$ of of $\Gamma$ is the minimum number of vertices whose deletion results in a disconnected or a trivial subgraph of $\Gamma$.
-A \emph{vertex cutset} of $\Gamma$ is a set $ S $ of vertices in $\Gamma$ such that $\Gamma - S$ is disconnected.
-We observe that when $\Gamma$ is not a complete graph, $\kappa(\Gamma)$ is the minimum cardinality of a cutset of $\Gamma$.
-A \emph{cyclic vertex cutset} of $\Gamma$ is a vertex cutset $S$ of $\Gamma$ such that $\Gamma - S$ has at least two components containing cycles.
-If $\Gamma$ has a cyclic vertex cutset, then it is said to be {\em cyclically separable}.
+Throughout, we consider only undirected and simple graphs.
+A \emph{cyclic vertex cutset} of a graph $\Gamma$ is a vertex cutset $S$ of $\Gamma$ such that $\Gamma - S$ has at least two components each containing a cycle.
+If $\Gamma$ has a cyclic vertex cutset, then it is said to be {\em cyclically vertex separable}.
 The \emph{cyclic vertex connectivity} $ c\kappa(\Gamma) $ is the minimum of cardinalities of the cyclic vertex cutsets of $\Gamma$.
 If $\Gamma$ has no cyclic vertex cutset, $ c\kappa(\Gamma) $ is taken as infinity.
-The \emph{cyclic edge connectivity} is defined analogously by replacing vertex deletion with edge deletion.
-The notion of cyclic connectivity of a graph first appeared in the famous incorrect conjecture of Tait in 1880, which was an attempt to prove the four color conjecture \cite{tait1880}.
-Birkhoff \cite{birkhoff1913} later reduced the four color conjecture from all planar graphs to a class of planar cubic graphs by making use of cyclic connectivity.
-Other applications of this graph parameter include problems such as integer flow conjectures \cite{zhang1997} and measures of network reliability \cite{latifi1994}.
-Cyclic connectivity of a graph has been studied in many other contexts, see \cite{liu2011,liu2022,nedela2022,robertson1984} and the references therein.
+The \emph{cyclic edge connectivity} is defined by replacing vertex deletion with edge deletion.
+The use of the concept of cyclic connectivity dates to the work of Tait in 1880.
+Tait \cite{tait1880} provided a incorrect proof of the four color conjecture by using a now-disproved result which said that every planar cubic graph satisfying a cyclic connectivity condition had a Hamiltonian cycle.
+Later, Birkhoff \cite{birkhoff1913} showed that the four color conjecture is true for the planar graphs if it is true for the planar cubic graphs satisfying a condition involving cyclic connectivity.
+Appel and Haken \cite{appel1977a,appel1977b} provided a computer-assisted proof of the four color conjecture in 1977.
+In the last few decades, cyclic connectivity of graphs has been explored from different viewpoints, see \cite{aldred1991,liang2016,nedela2022,robertson1984} and the references therein.
+In fact, cyclic connectivity has been used in problems of graph theory, such as integer flow conjectures \cite{zhang1997}, $n$-extendable graphs \cite{lou1993}, and as a measure of network reliability \cite{latifi1994}.

-In \cite{Kumar2023}, Kumar et al. studied the vertex connectivity of order supergraphs of dihedral and dicyclic groups.
-In this paper, we consider the cyclic separability of order supergraphs.
-We observe that the order supergraph of a finite $p$-group is always complete.
-Hence its order supergraph is not cyclically separable.
-In the next section, we characterize various finite nilpotent and non-nilpotent groups whose order supergraphs are cyclically separable.
+Before discussing the objectives of this paper, we first recall various the relevant definitions.
+We always denote the identity element of a group by $e$, and the order of a group element $x$ by $\circ(x)$.
+Given a group element $x$, we write $[x]$ for the generators of the cyclic subgroup $\langle x \rangle$.
+For any positive integer $n$, $\phi(n)$ denotes the Euler's phi function.
+We write $|A|$ for the number of elements in a set $A$.
+Then for any group element $x$, we have $|[x]| = \phi(\circ(x))$.
+For any group $G$, we write $G^* = G \setminus \{e\}$.
+For any positive integer $n$, we denote by $\mathbb{Z}_n$ the group of integers under addition modulo $n$.
+For any integer $n \geq 3$, the \emph{dihedral group} of order $2n$ is given by